frica/blog/content/setup_pelican.md

 **Note:**
 Normally, gh-pages should be set as your default branches now on GitHub.

-Wait a few seconds and check your blog on:
+Wait a minute or two and check your blog on:

     https://username.github.io/blog/